-However, one theory has gained some credibility.
+However, has gained some credibility.
 It’s believed that the epigastric hernia may be caused when there is tension in the area where the abdominal wall in the epigastric region attaches to the diaphragm.

 This type of hernia won’t go away on its own, and complications will eventually lead you to surgery.
 Surgery is the only way to repair an epigastric hernia.
 It’s the recommended treatment, even for infants, due to the risk of the hernia enlarging and causing additional complications and pain.